-Second, earnings on mutual funds are typically reinvested.
-Unless you or your investment advisor records increases in your tax basis accordingly, you may report more gain than required when you sell the fund.
-Brokerage firms are required to track (and report to the IRS) your cost basis in mutual funds acquired in recent years.
+Second, earnings on mutual funds are often reinvested.
+Unless you or your investment advisor records increases in your cost basis accordingly, you may report more gain than required when you sell the fund.
+For mutual funds you acquired after 2011, brokerage firms are required to track (and report to the IRS) your cost basis.

 Third, buying equity mutual fund shares late in the year can be costly taxwise.
 These funds often make capital gains distributions toward year end.
 If you purchase shares before such a distribution, you'll end up with a capital gain, reportable on your tax return for the year of the distribution.
 It doesn't matter whether the actual value of the shares has increased or even decreased since you purchased them, or whether you reinvest the proceeds back into the same fund.

 Why?
 The distribution itself is a taxable event.
 If capital gains distributions from the mutual fund are reinvested in the fund, the distribution itself doesn't change your value in the fund.
 It simply increases the number of shares you own, yet now at a lower per-share value.